-Under Richard’s leadership Fresh Tilled Soil has delivered digital product design, product strategy, and workshops to 700+ clients across the world.
-His colorful life experience includes being an officer in the army and being a dive master on the remote Islamic Republic of the Comoros.
-Richard is a mentor at several incubators and accelerators as well as Advisor and lecturer at the Startup Institute.
+Richard is the CEO and co-founder of Fresh Tilled Soil, and under his leadership Fresh Tilled Soil has delivered UX and product design to 700+ clients across the world.
+His colorful life experience includes being an officer in the army and a dive master on the remote Islamic Republic of the Comoros.

 Author of:Design Sprint:

 A Practical Guidebook for Building Great Digital Products

 with C. Todd Lombardo, Trace Wax O'ReillyProduct Leadership:

 How Top Product Managers Create and Launch Successful Products